Gatsby SEO Component

 yarn add react-helmet gatsby-plugin-react-helmet

-Update gatsby-config.js
+Update gatsby-config.js:

 // ✂️module.exports = {// ✂️plugins: [`gatsby-plugin-react-helmet`,// ✂️],}

-is a document head manager for React, while gatsby-plugin-react-helmet
+react-helmet is a document head manager for React, while gatsby-plugin-react-helmet provides a drop-in support

 for server rendering data added with React Helmet.